mÄndag 22 september 2025

 - Have you seen a tape before?

-In the book they create mix-tapes for persons they care for.
+In the book they create mix-tapes for persons they care about.
 So did we when I was young!

 Below is an example of a mix tape that I created for my daughter: Mix-tape